Shutterstock used to be the best microstock agency. Find out what has changed and what to expect in the future.

 So why was such a bold choice made?
 There are several theories about it.

-Stan Pavlovsky‘s move seems ideal for consolidating short-term earnings: reducing commissions makes the photographers run away but the customers are not affected immediately and it takes a few months before they will start leaving as well since they can’t find the content needed.
+Stan Pavlovsky‘s move seems ideal for consolidating short-term earnings: reducing commissions makes the photographers run away.
+Still, the customers are not affected immediately, and it takes a few months before they start leaving since they can’t find the content needed.
 Note that a percentage of Pavlovsky’s salary is linked to the value of the shares.

 What’s gonna happen from now on?

-If the real plan is to sell the company as soon as possible, nothing will change.
-The protests will simply be ignored and everything will proceed as if nothing had happened, at least for a few months, until all major customers move to other platforms.
+Nothing will change if the real plan is to sell the company as soon as possible.
+The protests will be ignored, and everything will proceed as if nothing had happened, at least for a few months, until all major customers move to other platforms.
 But then I guess Shutterstock would have already been sold.

 If this is simply a move by a CEO who is genuinely incapable of running a company (an option that should not be ruled out), and Pavlovsky doesn’t know how the microstock world works, then I guess Shutterstock will be forced to change again.
-Changing the way commissions are calculated at the end of the year won’t be enough.
-The only thing acceptable by those who have left Shutterstock is a formal apology and re-establishing the previous commission model.
-And that might not even enough to convince some people to come back: many have taken it personally (and rightly so).
+Changing how commissions are calculated at the end of the year won’t be enough.
+The only thing acceptable to those who have left Shutterstock is a formal apology and re-establishing the previous commission model.
+And that might not even be enough to convince some people to come back: many have taken it personally (and rightly so).

 What can we all do?

-This behavior makes me think that he is a CEO that is simply unable to do his job properly.
+This behaviour makes me think he is a CEO who cannot do his job correctly.
 Perhaps he was even chosen as a pawn to sacrifice for the good of the company.

 What are the best alternatives to Shutterstock?

 Recently, NFTs have become a new tool to monetize pictures and videos.
-I talked about it in great detail in this article (here my first NFT series).
-Here you can read my complete review to Sloika, one of the best marketplaces to sell pictures as NFT.
+I discussed it in detail in this article.

-I have always discouraged uploading the pictures to a single agency giving that agency exclusivity but if this is the future that awaits us maybe it’s time to start considering this option too.
-You can for example consider Alamy, an agency where you’ll sell fewer pictures but where the average sale price is much higher than Shutterstock.
+I have always discouraged uploading the pictures to a single agency, giving that agency exclusivity.
+Still, if this is the future that awaits us, maybe it’s time to consider this option too.
+You can, for example, consider Alamy, an agency where you’ll sell fewer pictures but where the average sale price is much higher than Shutterstock.

 My two sense from the other side.
 We are an agency and were SS customers for over 10 years.
 We have now cancelled our subscription and will no longer buy from SS.
 Several reasons, but basically they treated us poorly.
 So we have switched to Adobe Stock.
 They provide better service and honestly at this point their selection is better in my opinion, in the sense that the images are not so generic and cliched.